 For some tables, you may need to add extra columns, which means these tables can grow horizontally.
 For example, this is the case for Table S.04.01.01.03 available through the entry point Solvency II 2.3 - Annual Solvency II Reporting Solo.
 You can add new columns to such tables in one of the following ways:

-•In the Excel ribbon, click the Solvency II tab.
-Then click Add Column.
-Note that this command is enabled only if the table supports adding new columns according to the XBRL taxonomy.
+•Open the add-in tab in the Excel ribbon and click Add Column.
+Note that this command is enabled only if adding new columns is supported for this table.

 •Click the Add button that appears next to the rightmost column of a table.